AmberELEC/website/docs/PortMaster.md

 * Blood - remove sudo from sh
 * Cave-Store Evo - missing lib libjpeg.so.62 & ln error
 * Commander Genius - remove sudo
-* Duke Nukem 3d - remove sudo | libatomic.so.1 & libogg.so.0 missing
+* Duke Nukem 3d - remove sudo, libatomic.so.1 & libogg.so.0 missing
-* Exhumed - remove sudo | libatomic.so.1 & libogg.so.0 missing
+* Exhumed - remove sudo, libatomic.so.1 & libogg.so.0 missing
-* Nam - remove sudo | libatomic.so.1 & libogg.so.0 missing
+* Nam - remove sudo, libatomic.so.1 & libogg.so.0 missing
 * Quake 2 - Won't run as root
-* Redneck Rampage - remove sudo | libatomic.so.1 & libogg.so.0 missing
+* Redneck Rampage - remove sudo, libatomic.so.1 & libogg.so.0 missing
-* Redneck Rampage 2 - remove sudo | libatomic.so.1 & libogg.so.0 missing
+* Redneck Rampage 2 - remove sudo, libatomic.so.1 & libogg.so.0 missing
 * World War II GI - libatomic.so.1 & libogg.so.0 missing